 The Benchcrafted Glide Leg Vise ships unassembled.
-You will need to install three parts onto the 18" acme screw's shaft: the washer, flange, and handwheel.
+You will need to install two parts onto the acme screw's shaft: the flange, and handwheel.
 It only takes about a minute.
-Note: your vise may arrive already assembled.

 Tools required:

-- smooth end

-Small hammer fin 1

-Pin punch or large nail set fig. 1
+Small hammer Pin punch or large nail set

+fig. 1
-1. Remove the handwheel, flange, large washer, 18" acme screw, groove pin and logo from the box and remove the VCI paper.

-2. First, place a couple drops of light machine oil on the shaft end of the acme screw near the shoulder for lubrication, then slide the washer onto the shaft.
+- 1. Get the handwheel, flange, acme screw, and groove pin. - 2.
+First, place a couple drops of light machine oil on the shaft end of the acme screw near the shoulder for lubrication, then slide the flange onto the shaft.